 Individuals with ADHD are easily bored.
 I refuse to do anything that drains my energy.
 However, what many people don’t know about ADHD is this; just as it causes us a difficult-to-control lack of focus, it also gives us a superpower on the other side of the spectrum.
 That superpower is called hyperfocus.
 And for me, ADHD is my superpower.

 ADHD hyperfocus: what is it?

 ADHD Hyperfocus is precisely what you imagine it is.
 When I experience hyperfocus, I zero in on a project and can’t look away.
 All of the outside stimuli (noises, etc.) around us seem to disappear, and all that we can see or think about is the thing that we’re hyperfocused on doing.

-A person with (like me) living with ADHD can look at the textbook, and it appears to be in a language we don’t know.
+A person (like me) living with ADHD can look at the textbook, and it appears to be in a language we don’t know.
 I’ve had that experience many times.
 I find myself spacing out when I’m in a conversation with someone, not because I don’t care, but due to my focusing issues.
-I miss important information; On the other side of the spectrum, hyperfocus is my superpower where I’m intensely into what I’m doing.
+I miss important information; On the other side of the spectrum, hyperfocus is my superpower, where I’m intensely into what I’m doing.

 I’m not ignoring you on purpose

 The intense fixation ADHD hyperfocus causes might make it appear that I’m ignoring people or things around me.
 People with ADHD struggle to listen a lot.
 It could be I’m having trouble hearing instructions from someone or listening to a professor’s lecture.
 It might look like I’m ignoring you, but I’m not.